-Employers don’t want to pay more than they believe they have to.
+Employers don’t want to pay more than they believe they need to.

-They use payslips to verify what you conceded to work for in the past and use this to establish a basis for a future offer.
+Payslips are used to verify what you agreed to work for in the past and use this to unfairly establish a basis for a future offer.

-This is contrary to how recruitment and human resource practitioners are trained.
+This goes against how recruitment and human resource practitioners are trained.

-The academic field has always maintained ‘price jobs not people’ to ensure fair labour practice.
+The human resources field has always maintained ‘price jobs not people’ to ensure fair labour practice.

-They would update the key performance requirements for the position to appeal to an ‘exceptional’ applicant and then decide where this position should fit within their compensation structure.
-They would identify the applicable salary range and add the position to that band.
+Organisations decide where a vacant position should fit within their compensation structure.
+They identify the applicable salary range and add the position to that band.

-When the firm advertises the role, they would include the specialised KPAs and a salary range to achieve optimum quality applicants.
-Research proves that adverts transparent about pay receive a larger pool of talent, especially women.
+When the firm recruits for the role, they communicate specialized KPAs and a salary range.
+This achieves optimum quality applicants.
+Research shows adverts transparent about pay receive a larger pool of talent, especially women.

 Pay Secrecy is for Unfair Pay

-Employees often don’t know how their pay compares to other workers as the offer recieved was based on own expectations and salary history.
+Employees often don’t know how their pay compares to other workers as the offer received was based on own expectations and salary history.

-These job applicants can’t be certain that the offers they accepted were according to organisational policy or unfair negotiation advantages.
+Pay secrecy means job applicants can’t be sure the offers they accepted were according to organisational policy or unfair negotiation advantages.